-Following an audit of the accounts of the Organization by the Canada Revenue Agency ("CRA"), on August 20, 2019, CRA notified the Organization that in its view, the Organization no longer met the conditions for charitable registration and issued a notice of intent to revoke its charitable status.
-The Organization submitted a detailed objection to CRA's position on the basis that the organization meets the requirements for registration and no change in its status is justified and has requested a meeting with the CRA to arrive at a compliance agreement.
-The organization is permitted to continue to operate as a registered charity until a decision is reached.
-As of June 21, 2021, no meeting has yet been held with CRA nor any final decisions reached by them.
+Following an audit of the accounts of the organization by the Canada Revenue Agency ("CRA") that commenced in 2011, the CRA notified the organization that in its view, the organization was not carrying on its activities in a manner that met the conditions for continued charitable registration and in 2019 issued a notice of intent to revoke its charitable status.
+In November 2019, the organization submitted a detailed objection to the CRA's position providing information supporting the basis that the organization was complying with the requirements for registration and requested a meeting with the CRA to arrive at a compliance agreement.
+As of June 12, 2022, no meeting has yet been held with the CRA nor has any final decision been reached by them.
+However, the organization is permitted to continue operating as a registered charity until a decision is reached.